Deon97/Customer_Statement_Report/README.md

-# KSH_Customer_Statement_Report
+#Customer_Statement_Report
-This project is designed for KSH Company that is a retail and wholesales company in Myanmar.
+This project is designed for the Company that is a retail and wholesales company in Myanmar.
 In this project, there are three applications: SAP Business One, Crystal for SAP report and excel.
 The client requirements are as follows:
 1) Extract customers' order data from SAP Businesss One.